-The benefit obligation for the DB Pension Plan at December 31, 2023 and 2022, was \$70.7 million and \$70.5 million, respectively.
-The accumulated benefit obligation for the Life and Healthcare Plan at both year end 2023 and 2022 was \$7.6 million.
-The accumulated benefit obligation for the SERPs at both December 31, 2023 and 2022 was \$25.0 million.
-The funded status of the DB Pension Plan was recognized in other assets and the unfunded status of the Life and Healthcare Plan, and SERPs was recognized in other liabilities in the Consolidated Statement of Condition at December 31, 2023 in the amounts of \$13.9 million, \$(7.6) million, and \$(25.0) million, respectively.
-The funded status of the DB Pension Plan was recognized in other assets and the unfunded status of the Life and Healthcare Plan, and SERPs in the amount of \$8.4 million, \$(7.6) million, and \$(25.0) million, respectively, was recognized in other liabilities in the Consolidated Statement of Condition at December 31, 2022.
+The benefit obligation for the DB Pension Plan at December 31, 2024 and 2023, was \$65.3 million and \$70.7 million, respectively.
+The accumulated benefit obligation for the Life and Healthcare Plan at December 31, 2024 was \$6.9 million compared to \$7.6 million at December 31, 2023.
+The accumulated benefit obligation for the SERPs at December 31, 2024 was \$20.0 million and was \$21.1 million at December 31, 2023.
+The funded status of the DB Pension Plan was recognized in accrued interest and other assets, and the unfunded status of the Life and Healthcare Plan and the SERPs was recognized in other liabilities in the Consolidated Statements of Condition at December 31, 2024 in the amounts of \$23.1 million, \$(6.9) million, and \$(22.9) million, respectively.
+The funded status of the DB Pension Plan was recognized in accrued interest and other assets, and the Life and Healthcare Plan and the SERPs was recognized in accrued interest and other assets of the Life and Healthcare Plan and the SERPs was recognized in accrued interest and other assets, and the Life and Healthcare Plan and the SERPs was recognized in accrued interest and other assets, and the Life and Healthcare Plan and the SERPs was recognized in accrued interest and other assets, and the Life and Healthcare Plan and the SERPs was recognized in other liabilities in the Consolidated Statements of Condition at December 31, 2023, in the amounts of \$13.9 million, \$(7.6) million, and \$(25.0) million, respectively.

-The actuarial (gains) losses shown above totaling \$(774,000) in 2023 and \$32.4 million in 2022 were mainly the result of changes in the discount rates used to measure the benefit obligation of all plans at year end compared to those used at the prior year-end.
-The specific discount rates for each plan at December 31, 2023 and December 31, 2022 are provided below.
+The actuarial (gain) loss shown above totaling a gain of \$7.4 million in 2024 and a loss of \$774,000 in 2023 were mainly the result of changes in the discount rates used to measure the benefit obligation of all plans at year end compared to those used at the prior year-end.
+The specific discount rates for each plan at December 31, 2024 and December 31, 2023 are provided below.